michalwidera/equations/README.md

 Here is the plan:
 - [x] Create Eisenstein Fraction Type set
 - [ ] Combine Eisenstein Fraction with Time Series Operations
-- [ ] If successful, applay results in Abracadabra DB
+- [ ] If successful, apply results in Abracadabra DB

 ---